 In addition to DMVs Commercial Vehicle Enforcement Unit, Vermont has MCSAP certified officers from the Vermont State Police, municipalities and counties.
-The Vermont State Police have two Level I inspectors; Shelburne Police Department has three Level I inspectors; Bennington County Sheriffs Department has one Level I inspector; Chittended County Sheriffs Department has one Level I inspector; Williston Police Department has one Level I inspector; Woodstock Police Department has two Level III inspectors; and Addison County Sheriffs Department has one Level I inspector.
+The Vermont State Police has one Level I inspector; Bennington County Sheriffs Department has one Level I inspector; Chittenden County Sheriffs Department has one Level I inspector; Williston Police Department has one Level I inspector; Woodstock Police Department has two Level III inspectors, and Vergennes Police has one Level III inspector.
 These are participating agencies only and are not sub grantees.
 Some of these MCSAP certified officers work with DMV Inspectors at weekly details, and all take part in national programs such as Operation Patriot, Motor Coach Strike Forces, and Operation Road Check.